 To see if you are eligible for, or to apply for a TSL, contact your local Australian Apprenticeship Support Network (Apprenticeship Network) provider.

 The Trade Support Loans Act 2014 is the main piece of legislation used to administer the Trade Support Loans Program.
-A copy of the Act, the Guidelines and supporting documents are available on the Department of Employment, Skills, Small and Family Business website.
+A copy of the Act, the Guidelines and supporting documents are available on the Department of Education, Skills and Employment website.

 What if I am under 18?

 No age limits apply to a Trade Support Loan, however an apprentice aged under 18 years (a minor) will be required to seek the acknowledgement of a parent or guardian to ensure the minor understands that the Trade Support Loan debt must be later repaid in accordance with the Trade Support Loans Act 2014.

 What if I move overseas?

 If you have a TSL debt and move overseas you must make compulsory repayments if your Australian and foreign-sourced income is above the income repayment threshold.
 If you have a TSL debt and intend to be, or have been overseas for six months, you must notify the Australian Taxation Office of your new contact details.
 Further information is available on the Australian Taxation Office website.

 The Living Away from Home Allowance (LAFHA) is an allowance for eligible apprentices during the first three years of training.

 You may be eligible to receive the allowance if you need to move away from your parental or legal guardian’s home for the first time to: